lsst-dm/dmtn-056/design.rst

         The :ref:`Quantum` that generated the :ref:`Dataset` can optionally be provided to add provenance information.

-        :param str tag: a :ref:`CollectionTag` indicating the Collection the :ref:`DatasetType` should be associated with.
+        :param str tag: a :ref:`CollectionTag <Collection>` indicating the :ref:`Collection` the :ref:`DatasetType` should be associated with.

         :param DatasetRef ref: a :ref:`DatasetRef` that identifies the :ref:`Dataset` and contains its :ref:`DatasetType`.